Non-English versions of The Simpsons: Japan

+Netherlands

+In the Netherlands, The Simpsons airs in its original English with Dutch subtitles on Comedy Central.
+The Simpsons Movie did receive a Dutch dub.

 Pakistan

 The Simpsons was dubbed for the first time in Punjabi and aired on Geo TV in Pakistan.
 The name of the localised Punjabi version is Tedi Sim Sim (ٹڈی سم سم).
 All references to drugs, drinking and sex have been removed.
 It is one of the most popular shows that airs on Geo TV.
 The original English version also airs but on STAR World.
 Both of the versions are quite popular.

 South Africa

 In South Africa, all networks air the show in English.
 This is due to the fact that there are no Afrikaans or native language dubs of the show and that most people would view it in English anyway.
+The series first aired on Bop TV, the television station of the former state of Bophuthatswana, in 1990, before being picked up by M-Net nationwide shortly after.

 South Korea

 The show arrived to South Korea on January 9, 1995, on MBC and the second season on July 1, 1995.
 Homer was dubbed by Han Song-Pae.
 Due to disparate cultural differences, MBC pulled the show from their schedule.

 In 2002, EBS and Tooniverse acquired the show with individual dubs for each channel.
-However, The show stopped being aired in South Korea after Season 28.

-Currently, The Series streams in South Korea On Disney+.
+However, the show stopped being aired in South Korea after Season 28.
+Currently, the series is available to stream in South Korea on Disney+.